sockjs/sockjs-erlang/README.md

 * Requires Misultin
 * ...and yet embeds mochijson2.
 * Supports WebSockets via Misultin (so no hybi-10!)
-* Various header-based things haven't been ported from the node server
+* A couple of header-based things haven't been ported from the node server
 * Sessions never time out
 * Hasn't been tested much
 * Hasn't been performance-tested at all